oracle/terraform-provider-oci/website/docs/r/objectstorage_bucket.html.markdown

 * `compartment_id` - (Required) (Updatable) The ID of the compartment in which to create the bucket.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `is_bucket_key_enabled` - (Optional) (Updatable) Specifies whether Object Storage should use intermediate cached Bucket Encryption Keys with server-side encryption using KMS (SSE-KMS) for new objects in the bucket.
+This reduces calls to Oracle Cloud Infrastructure Vault Key Management Service (KMS).
+Existing objects are not affected.
 * `kms_key_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a master encryption key used to call the Key Management service to generate a data encryption key or to encrypt or decrypt a data encryption key.
 * `metadata` - (Optional) (Updatable) Arbitrary string, up to 4KB, of keys and values for user-defined metadata.
 * `name` - (Required) The name of the bucket.
 Valid characters are uppercase or lowercase letters, numbers, hyphens, underscores, and periods.
 Bucket names must be unique within an Object Storage namespace.
 Avoid entering confidential information. example: Example: my-new-bucket1